Mortons Neurom - Rehcore AB

 Avada-TextAndImage__Image

-Morton's neuroma, also known as Morton's syndrome, is a common cause of pain in the forefoot.
-It occurs when the nerves that run between the toes become pinched, often due to a collapsed forefoot arch.
-This pinching of the nerve leads to pain and discomfort, and the problems can be exacerbated by wearing tight or high-heeled shoes.
-It affects women more often than men, largely due to the frequent use of high-heeled shoes that increase pressure on the forefoot.
+Morton's neuroma, also known as Morton's syndrome, is a common cause of forefoot pain.
+It occurs when the nerves running between the toes are compressed, often due to a fallen metatarsal arch.
+This nerve compression leads to pain and discomfort, and the problems can worsen with the use of tight or high-heeled shoes.
+This affects women more often than men, largely due to the frequent use of high heels that increase pressure on the forefoot.

 Morton's Neuroma – What is it and how is it treated?